kishore2709/SonomaWilliamsCodeTest/README.md

 - Design choices and overall code organization
 - Code quality and best practices

-Run the jar file with command line args or enter test data as input string
+Run the jar file with command line args or enter test data as input string.
+Run MainApplication.java in the package "com.sonomawilliams.main"